Optimizing Our Animal's Immune Response

 mostly notable function of these smart molecules is to speed up the recognition

-phase of an infection making the duration of an illness much shorter, transfer
+phase of an infection making the duration of an illness much shorter, these molecules

-All said, transfer factors have the ability to balance out the function
+All said, these nutritionals have the ability to balance out the function

-of your immune system, whether it needs to increase in function or be reduced
+of our immune system and that of our animals, whether it needs to increase in function or be reduced

 in the case of auto-immune disorders.